 HOMEMAKING/HOUSEKEEPING, HOME & YARD MAINTENANCE AND REPAIR

-* see types of services here, click 'View Programs and Services' for providers in any given category
+For the full list of the types of services see here, click 'View Programs and Services' to see the individual providers

 * veterans may be eligible for financial help to pay for these services, from Veterans Independence Program (Veterans Affairs Canada): here

-3. Grocery shuttles (free, or fee for use, depending on location): here
+3. Grocery shuttles (may be free, or have a fee for use, depending on location): see here

 * Home care agencies with escort programs: here

 * (free) Friendly Visiting programs of Acclaim Health (here) and Links2Care (here) may occasionally include accompaniment to shopping, errands, etc., depending on individual client and volunteer

 * subsidized units, for people who meet low-income criteria

 * some also have 'market rent' units, open to people of any income